 Albert has published in the following print and online journals and anthology: Alumni Poetry Center Journal of Boston University, The American Poetry Review, The Black Warrior Review, California Quarterly, The Cortland Review (with online audio recording available, Issue 47), Grub Street, Kansas Quarterly, Madrona, The Massachusetts Psychological Association Quarterly, MassPoetry.org, Mercy of Tides: Poems for a Beach House (Dartmouth, MA: Salt Marsh Press), Mississippi Review, New Infinity Review, Obras, Poetry East, Poetry Now, Santa Clara Review, Southwest Review, Talking Writing, Wisconsin Review, The Worcester Review, and Y’Bird Magazine.

-Albert’s first book of poetry, Fragments of the Natural, will be published in 2015 by WordTech Communications in Cincinnati, Ohio.
+Albert’s first book of poetry, Fragments of the Natural, was published in 2015 by WordTech Communications in Cincinnati, Ohio.

 Over recent years, Albert has been active in the poetry community in the Greater Boston area.
 Most recently he has been a featured reader at the Calliope Poetry Series in West Falmouth, Massachusetts, Porter Square Books in Cambridge, the Brookline Poetry Series, the Massachusetts Poetry Festival, the Newton Public Library Poetry Series, Newtonville Books, the Chapter and Verse Poetry Series in Jamaica Plain, and at Trident Books in Boston.